 Final Examination

-Students must pass an oral final examination that will not exceed three hours in length.
-They are informed of at least one of the exam questions no later than one week before their exam.
-Students who fail may petition the M.A.
-Examination Committee for a second opportunity to pass the exam.
-The second exam must be scheduled not sooner than three months, nor later than one year, after the date of the examination.
+Students must pass an oral final examination that will not exceed two hours in length.
+Students who fail may petition the MA examination committee for a second opportunity to pass the exam.
+The second exam must be scheduled no sooner than three months, nor later than one year, after the date of the examination.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.